Ankr-network/ankr-docs/README.md

 #### Work with the content
-If you're an Ankr users, use the GitHub web interface:
+If you're an Ankr user, use the GitHub web interface:
 1. Go to the **pages** folder and either see what subfolder you need to add a new .md file or navigate to the .md file that you want to edit.
 2. Click **Add file** to add a new file or click the pencil icon to edit an existing file.
 3. Fill the newly created file with content or edit the content in the existing file you opened.